nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 You can use the "Search and Replace" tool to help you with that.

 ### Underscores(_) in the strings
 In case you are wondering what to do with the underscores, the Alt-shortcuts (called mnemonics in GTK) provide quick access to a visible UI element (button, menu item etc), so it doesn't really matter what they are.
 So you can translate "_Quit" to "_Cerrar".
 If in the same menu the "C" is already in use, simply put the underscore in front of another letter.
+Of course the "C" is the most prominent letter in the word, so use the "C" if possible.

 ## Testing Updated Translations